History Files

 c.600s BC

 Dong Son culture is now firmly based on wet-rice cultivation and bronze casting along the River Ma and in the Red River delta.
 This is the golden age for bronze tools in Vietnam.
-Archaeological evidences comprises bronze weapons, tools, now-iconic bronze drums, and a copper mine.
-Locals have customs which include betel-nut-chewing and teeth-blackening.
+Archaeological evidence comprises bronze weapons, tools, now-iconic bronze drums, and a copper mine.

 The main form of subsistence is agriculture with the use of buffalo traction and irrigation.
 Besides this, breeding, fishing, and handicrafts are also being developed.
 Stone tools have completely disappeared from daily life.